Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week4.md

    GEMM and Convolution operations flow: https://docs.google.com/presentation/d/1NUsgPNHckD6SQqHwr7apMZsKGGzt-dGIDLM42nVq9yI/edit?slide=id.g383b35a1ff2_0_1&pli=1#slide=id.g383b35a1ff2_0_1

    Gained an understanding of the functioning of systolic array and the flow of data through the module.
 Now, need to apply this knowledge to separate out the GEMM controller from te current systolic array controller.

+4. Logged into the ASICFAB to clone the code repo.
+Got Systolic Array testcases to run on any RTL changes.
+Ran the test commands on vanilla code to see if the setup is working properly: verilator -f [my file]

+   - verilator -f [my file] from tensor_core folder
+   - obj_dir/Vsystolic_array_tb`
+   - gtkwave waves.vcd / dump.vcd

 ## Next Week’s Tasks